 - This approach increases the communication and coordination within the organization about certain decisions.

 - This approach identifies and eliminates wastage and out-of-date operations.

 - This approach forces cost centres to link their mission to the related organizational objectives.

-There are also disadvantages to the application of zero based budgeting:
+There are also disadvantages to the application of ZBB:

 Sometimes the necessary expenditures are hard to define for managers as a result of which it becomes too time-consuming and exhaustive a process to arrive at a solid foundation with respect to the decision-making about the investment.

 In order to apply this approach appropriately, it is necessary to train managers well.
-For zero based budgeting to be successfully implemented, managers at all levels of the organization must understand how zero based budgeting works in the organization as they are ultimately responsible for the management, decision-making and the communication of entire process.
+For ZBB to be successfully implemented, managers at all levels of the organization must understand how zero based budgeting works in the organization as they are ultimately responsible for the management, decision-making and the communication of entire process.